 This is an especially important issue to clarify if you are choosing an inpatient program.
 You will need to know what sorts of resources the staff can provide in order to ensure that the person does not have the opportunity to relapse.

-Some rehab facilities offer therapy in a group format, and sometimes, that group therapy edges out individual therapy options that are necessary.
-For example, an analysis in TIME found that some programs offer up to eight hours of group therapy every day, with little time left for individual therapy.
+Many rehab facilities predominately offer therapy in a group format, and sometimes, that group therapy edges out individual therapy options that are necessary.
+One writer, after investigating common industry practices, found that some programs offer up to 8 hours of group therapy every day, with little time left for individual therapy.11

 It can be helpful for the person you love to have access to a counselor in one-on-one therapy sessions.
 Asking this question ensures that the facility you choose will provide that kind of care.